vikramriyer/vikramriyer.github.io/_posts/2020-10-09-fastai-chapter6-questionnaire.md

 2   30      85
 ```

-So, if we want to find out the weight of 2nd person, we can write,
+So, if we want to find out the weight of 2nd (index starting at 0) person, we can write,

 ```python
 >>> df.iloc[2,1]